-I am more than happy to inform you about the adventurous world of junior mining, and I have set up this website handling this topic at this very moment (Dec 2015), as I strongly believe we are approaching a bottom in commodity prices, and therefore this could be a very interesting time for investors to develop an interest in mining stocks.
-Everybody has his or her own reasons to be intrigued by this niche sector in investing, from being intrigued by gold to treasure hunting, but most people I talk to in the industry are interested in it because of the realistic chance to experience high returns, and the phenomenon "multi bagger" once in a while.
+I am more than happy to inform you about the adventurous world of junior mining, and I have set up this website handling this topic during the summer of 2015, as I strongly believed we were approaching a bottom in commodity prices, and fortunately I was right, and it was a very interesting time for investors to develop an interest in mining stocks.
+A lot has happened since, and it will probably be clear that mining stocks aren't exactly for the risk-averse investor.
+Everybody has his or her own reasons to be intrigued by this niche sector in investing, from being intrigued by gold to treasure hunting, but most people I talk to in the industry are interested in it because of the realistic chance to experience (extremely) high returns, and the phenomenon "multi bagger" once in a while.
 This is a stock that could multiply 5, 10, 20 or even 100 times in an timeframe of just months to a few years.
 As will be clear, those opportunities can't exist without a sometimes very high risk/reward ratio, and often most of your money will be lost searching for those multi baggers.

 Finding multi baggers isn't easy and cannot happen without luck, but I am convinced one can increase the odds by being better informed.
 I am providing some insights and information in/about the mining industry, macro trends and individual stocks, and this should hopefully provide you with useful information.

-The timing of the start of this website could prove to be pivotal a few years from now, as the home of junior mining, the TSX Venture is at all time lows, with sentiments and pricing for commodities is at multi year lows as well (iron ore, copper, oil, uranium, precious metals, etc.).
+The timing of the start of this website has proven to be pivotal a few years from now, as the home of junior mining, the TSX Venture appeared to be at all time lows in 2015, with sentiments and pricing for commodities was at multi year lows as well (iron ore, copper, oil, uranium, precious metals, etc.).

-No one knows for sure when prices of commodities will recover, but it is a fact less and less metals and minerals are found as the low hanging fruit is already gone, and less and less capital is spent on exploration and startup of new projects and mines, as commodity sentiment is very soft at the moment, caused by a lagging China for example.
+No one knows for sure when and if prices of commodities will fully recover to the levels of pre-2011, but it is a fact less and less metals and minerals are found as the low hanging fruit is already gone, and less and less capital is spent on exploration and startup of new projects and mines, which is an unsustainable situation as will be discussed in a moment.

 Grades in general are decreasing, discoveries are decreasing, and exploration costs are rising per unit of commodity found (although mining and drilling costs are falling since 2013 because of the current harsh economic environment for commodities).

-The lack of financing activities also slowly causes the sector to weed out bad companies on the Canadian boards, not being able to raise cash anymore or go bankrupt because of inefficient operations:
+The lack of financing activities also caused the sector to weed out bad companies on the Canadian boards, not being able to raise cash anymore or go bankrupt because of inefficient operations:

-Notable examples of going into administration for various reasons are Allied Nevada, Northland, Talvivaara, London Mining, Midway Gold and African Minerals, and others in coal are bankrupt as well or are lining up as I wrote this (Dec 2015).
+Notable examples of going into administration for various reasons are Allied Nevada, Northland, Talvivaara, London Mining, Midway Gold, African Minerals, Rubicon, and others in coal had a hard time as well during the war on coal in the US.
 I don't consider this a negative thing, as for example badly run companies can't waste good investment money anymore, good money that should go to good projects/companies.
 It's also a very healthy cleanup of inactive "explorers", where executives only use raised cash to pay for their salaries and all sorts of expenses, the socalled "lifestyle" companies, of which a cleanup is most needed and stalled for years, covered up by high commodity pricing and overly enthusiastic sentiment.

-Therefore I believe now is an interesting time, and in my view it can't hurt to allocate a small part (5-10%) of available funds into junior mining stocks which provide the most leverage to rising metal prices, although I'm not a registered investment advisor.
-Of course I'm waiting for the next trend reversal since 2011, as multibaggers will be no exception in that case, but in the meantime, believing most commodity prices and mining stocks can't go lower much further, I'll be discussing possibly interesting junior mining stocks.
+In my view it can't hurt to allocate a small part (5-10%) of available funds into junior mining stocks which provide the most leverage to rising metal prices, although I'm not a registered investment advisor.
+Fortunately I called the 2015 bottom, and the following trend reversal can't continue forever, but individual junior mining stocks can prove to be profitable, even in a bear market, and therefore my continuing interest in these stocks.

 Investing in junior mining stocks isn't without risks.There are lots of critically flawed mining stocks out on the market, capable of generating huge losses in a relatively short period of time.
-As investing in junior mining is a very risky endeavor, often described as THE most risky sector in investing, I hope you are familiar with the very volatile nature of junior mining stocks, and are able to sleep well at night when your trades go against you.
-This will happen more than once, but try to avoid holding at all costs "because you need strong hands", "because either you believe in the story or not" or likewise points of view, as things like this can happen easily:
+As investing in junior mining is a very risky endeavor, often described as THE most risky sector in investing, even more so than biotech, I hope you are familiar with the very volatile nature of junior mining stocks, and are able to sleep well at night when your trades go against you.
+This will happen more than once, but try to avoid holding at all costs "because you need strong hands", "because either you believe in the story or not", "this is clearly oversold" or likewise points of view, as things like this can happen easily.

 The socalled strong hands are exactly what will cost you the most money, together with "believe in your conviction" or "unable to part with long term holdings" in mining investments.
 It is all about constant monitoring, knowing what's going on regarding metal prices, company level, politics, macro economic, FX, etcetc on a daily basis, and act on it on any given day and time if necessary.
 Even if this would mean terminating your entire portfolio instantly.
 Simply buy and hold for years is almost a guarantee for you to lose money in this sector, as the odds of an exploration target making it into the ranks of producing mines is estimated on 1 out of 1000, according to Brent Cook, a household name in the mining universe.

 A promising junior can change into a bust overnight when expectations on exploration disappoint, and vice versa.
-Fully financed, successful developers, aka the most derisked category before producers can still experience more or less fatal trouble during construction (Colossus, Robex, NWM, Largo, Midway, Baja, Carpathian, Luna, MBAC etcetc) and its market cap can diminish to practically zero or go bankrupt before you know it.
+Fully financed, successful developers, aka the most derisked category before producers can still experience more or less fatal trouble during construction (Colossus, Robex, NWM, Largo, Midway, Baja, Carpathian, Luna, MBAC, Rubicon, Red Eagle, etcetc) and its market cap can diminish to practically zero, go bankrupt or needs a very dilutive re-financing before you know it.
 On the other hand, others with potentially good projects can lurk around for years, slowly progressing or waiting endlessly for permits or higher metal prices, and all of a sudden things click and markets take care of dramatic reratings.
 It is this dynamic character of mining stocks what makes this sector so appealing to me, the risk/reward ratio is very symmetric in a lot of cases but if you know what you are doing, chances on profits are very reasonable and no Vegas at all.

 Now that I provided you with something of a general image of junior miner investing, it's time to get a bit more specific.
 The entire site is meant to provide information on junior miner investing in a structured way, so I have designed it accordingly.